ljwagerfield/multiverse/docs/0.0/Completed.md

+# Refactor aggregate commands into command classes with prerequisites

 # Refactor event inheritance so InstanceEvent is not inherited by other aggregate events

 # Refactor parameter order of commands and events so metadata appears last